Armsby History, Family Crest & Coats of Arms

 Early Origins of the Armsby family

 The surname Armsby was first found in Lincolnshire at North Ormsby where the first record of the family was found. " A monastery for nuns and brethren of the Sempringham order, was founded here in the time of Stephen (reign 1092-1154), by William, Earl of Albemarle, and Gilbert, son of Robert de Ormesby."

-Important Dates for the Armsby family
+Early History of the Armsby family